fengxia41103/myblog/content/thoughts/modern slavery.md

 person.
 They speak in logics however they see fit without being aware of that two points coming out of their mouth are actually contradictory.
-Take it further, they took a one-sided view of history in such a self-confidence that they completely fail to realize that what they are bragging and broadcasting are exactly the same thing in history they vow to be a terrible deed by any measure.
+Take it further, they took a one-sided view of history in such a self-confidence that they completly fail to realize that what they are bragging and broadcasting are exactly the same thing in history they vow to be a terrible deed by any measure.